tobyhodges/building-communities/blogpost-AK.md

 ## Background

-So many of us were fired up by the [UK RSE initiative](http://rse.ac.uk) and the spread to more European Countries.
+So many of us were fired up by the [UK RSE initiative](http://rse.ac.uk) and it's spread throughout further European Countries.
 The spark for this particular meeting started at the [2nd RSE conference](http://rse.ac.uk/conf2017/).
 For me, the initiatives described by [Toby Hodges](https://twitter.com/tbyhdgs) at [EMBL](https://www.embl.de/) and [Tobias Schlauch](https://twitter.com/TobiasSchlauch) at the [DLR](http://www.dlr.de/sc/en/desktopdefault.aspx/tabid-1177/) had been two of my favourite talks and motivated me to find out more.
 I kept in touch with Toby and we informally swapped notes over online meetings.
 In the meantime Toby and Tobias had already been synthesising some of their experiences, the results of with can be found in this [SSI blogpost](https://www.software.ac.uk/blog/2017-12-13-encouraging-good-software-development-practice-research-teams).
 I was delighted by such positive outcome but was slightly saddened by some of the results of the [German RSE](http://www.de-rse.org/en/) survey presented by [Stephan Janosch at FORCE17](http://www.de-rse.org/en/blog.html).

 ![](assets/vibes.png)